odkr/sucgi/README.rst

 * Linux ≥ v5.6 or Apple XNU ≥ v7195.50.7.100.1.
 * A C99 compiler that complies with `POSIX.1-2008`_;
   e.g., GCC_ ≥ v5.1, Clang_ ≥ v3.5, or TinyCC_ ≥ v0.9.
-* A C standard library that complies with POSIX.1-2008 and 4.2BSD;
-  e.g., glibc_ ≥ v2.1.3 or Apple's Libc.
+* A C standard library that complies with POSIX.1-2008 as well as 4.4BSD, supports the *_BSD_SOURCE*, the *_DARWIN_C_SOURCE*, or the *_DEFAULT_SOURCE* feature test macro, and implements realpath_ safely; e.g., glibc_ ≥ v2.28 or Apple's Libc.
 * The standard utilities that POSIX.1-2008, including its X/Open system interface extension, mandates.

-Save for Linux ≥ v5.6 and XNU ≥ v7195.50.7.100.1 respectively, any
+* A 64-bit architecture.

-post-2015 GNU/Linux or macOS system should meet those requirements.
+Any post-2021 GNU/Linux or macOS system should meet those requirements.
 You may need to install the standard build tools, however.

 Arch-based GNU/Linux systems::